 Wood is usually classified as either hardwood or softwood.
 This classification doesn’t necessarily mean that hardwoods are harder (denser) than softwoods or vice versa.
 The truth is that the term hardwood and softwood don't actually have to do with how hard the wood is at all.
 It depends on how the tree reproduces.

 In general, hardwood comes from angiosperms, plants that produce seeds with some sort of covering like apples or acorns.
 Most of the time, angiosperms or hardwoods lose their leaves during the cold weather.
 There are several different trees that fit into the hardwood botanical category.
 Generally hardwood trees have broad leaves, and they produce a fruit or nut.
 About 40 percent of trees in America belong to the the hardwood category.

 Softwoods are gymnosperms.
 Their seeds fall to the ground as is without a protective covering.
 Softwoods are usually conifers, which means they produce cones.
-Gymnosperms or softwoods are typically evergreen and they stay green all year through the cold months.
+Gymnosperms or softwood trees are typically evergreen and they stay green all year through the cold months.
+Unlike hardwood trees that lose their leaves and go dormant in the winter, softwood trees keep their leaves and remain active.

-You can generally tell the difference between a hardwood and softwood by looking at the seeds around the tree.
+You can generally tell the difference between a hardwood or a softwood by looking at the seeds around the tree.
 If the seed is a fruit or hard nut with a protective covering, then it is a hardwood.
 If the seed is unprotected or inside a cone like a pine cone, then it is a softwood.
 You can also tell the difference by looking at the leaves or needles.
 Leaves grow on hardwood and needles grow on softwood.

 Almost 80 percent of lumber is made from softwood.
 Because softwood lumber is so plentiful, it typically costs less than hardwood.
 It’s easy to find and you won’t have to wait for delivery because most lumber supply companies will have it on hand.